Skip to main content

 United Kingdom

-If you record a call yourself: UK law generally allows you to record your own calls for personal use without telling the other person.
-Sharing the recording is stricter — posting it online, sending it on, or using it in a business context will usually need a lawful basis under UK GDPR, most often the other person's consent.
+United Kingdom — No blanket "two-party" rule for your own conversation: you can generally record your own calls for personal use without telling the other person.
+But sharing the transcript (posting it, sending it on, or using it for business) needs a lawful basis under UK GDPR — usually their consent.
 Different rules apply at work.
+Ask first.

 FAQ